Ganiel Krishnan

-Ganiel Akrisha Atun Krishnan (/tl/; born September 9, 1994) is an Indian-Filipino beauty queen, journalist, and sportscaster.
+Ganiel Akrisha Atun Krishnan (/tl/) (born September 9, 1994) is an Indian Filipino beauty queen, journalist, and sportscaster.

-She is a courtside reporter for the UAAP's broadcast coverage of ABS-CBN Sports+Action, who report for her school, the FEU Tamaraws varsity teams.
-She is also a segment anchor for the segment "Showbiz Spotlight" on TeleRadyo Balita (now Radyo Patrol Balita Alas-Siyete) since September 2020, replacing DJ Chacha who left ABS-CBN for TV5.
+She is a courtside reporter for the UAAP broadcast of ABS-CBN Sports+Action, for the varsity teams of her alma mater, FEU Tamaraws.
+She is also a segment anchor for the segment "Showbiz Spotlight" on TeleRadyo Balita (then TeleRadyo Serbisyo Balita and now Radyo Patrol Balita Alas-Siyete) since September 2020, replacing DJ Chacha who left ABS-CBN for TV5.

 Personal life

-Ganiel Akrisha Atun Krishnan was born on September 9, 1994, to an Indian-Singaporean father and a Filipino mother.
-Krishnan began her entertainment career as a finalist of the now-defunct noontime show Happy Yipee Yehey!s segment "My Girl", before being discovered by Johnny Manahan, and later signed for Star Magic.
-She has also appeared in Maalaala Mo Kaya and Oh My G! in supporting roles, and was part a finalist of the Bright Young Manila of Chalk Magazine in 2015.
+Ganiel Akrisha Atun Krishnan was born to an Indian-Singaporean father and a Filipino mother.
+Krishnan began her entertainment career as a finalist of the now-defunct noontime variety show Happy Yipee Yehey!s segment "My Girl", before being discovered by Johnny Manahan, and later signed with Star Magic.
+She has also appeared in Maalaala Mo Kaya and Oh My G! in supporting roles, and was part a finalist in Bright Young Manila on Chalk Magazine in 2015.

-She was a track and field athlete in her high school days at Paco Catholic School.
+She was a track and field athlete during her high school studies at Paco Catholic School.